 These photos are inspired by the work of Alan Schaller and Mark Fearnley, the London-based photographers who are so hugely popular on Instagram.
 (I refer to them as the "London School.")
-In their photos, a geometric frame or background will often contain a small human figure, often in silhouette, or often illuminated by a single bright source.
+In their photos, a geometric frame or background will often contain a small human figure, often in silhouette, or illuminated by a single bright source.
 The tonal range will go from black to white, but in a few big steps.
-This formula showcases the relationship between the individual and his/her urban environment, according to Schaller in interviews.
+This formula showcases the relation between the individual and his/her urban environment, Schaller has said in a recorded interview.
 I find his work powerful, as many do, and I suspect his photos are tapping into something deep: feelings of alienation, perhaps, or loneliness, or helplessness.
 Whatever the explanation, there's no doubt that he's a great artist.